grumpy-systems/website/content/posts/2025/monitoring-trunk-recorder.md

 ## Metrics We Care About

-There's a few fairly important metrics we want to look at to monitor the health of our SDR and RF chain.
+There's a few fairly important metrics we want to look at to monitor the health of our SDR and RF chain, and a lot of good to know but less important metrics.

-The first is the message decode rate.
+The first important one is the message decode rate.
 This is the rate of control channel messages that are seen, and in theory should be close to 40 messages per second.
 If your RF chain is having reception issues, this rate will drop and you'll start to hear choppy audio or missed transmissions.

 Another is the count of available recorders.
 Should the number of recorders we set up be too low, the system gets very busy, or there's some other hardware or